chilicoder/study-wpm-workbook/advanced seminar.md

 __Adapting to what__

 User data.
-Goals/tasks, knowledge, background, and preferences were modeled and used for making adaptation decisions by many new systems.
+Goals/tasks, knowledge, background, and preferences were modelled and used for making adaptation decisions by many new systems.
 User interests
 User's individual traits is a group name for user features that together de¢ne a user as an individual.Examples are personality factors (e.g. introvert/extravert), cognitive factors, and learning styles.